difcul/aw/4_using_rdf_and_sparql/README.md

 DBPedia has a SPARQL endpoint (http://dbpedia.org/sparql) where you can execute queries.

-Using the browser try the following query to get all names of diseases:
+Open the URL http://dbpedia.org/sparql on your browser and try the following query to get all diseases:

 ```
 PREFIX dbo: <http://dbpedia.org/ontology/>